 Pastry Chef Nicolas Berger came to the Restaurant Alain Ducasse au Plaza Athénée from the Alain Ducasse restaurant at the Essex House in New York.

 Size The dining room occupied 200 square meters of space in which 50 guests could be seated.
-There was a staff of 55 including 23 kitchen staff members and 21 in the dining room.
+There was a staff of 50.

 Sommelier Laurent Roucayrol has worked with Alain Ducasse since 1993.
 He worked in collaboration with Gérarard Margeon who oversaw wines for Alain Ducasse restaurants.
-Prior to working at the Alain Ducasse au Plaza Athénée, he worked at the Restaurant Alain Ducasse on Poincare street, L’Auberge de la Truite, Le Toit de Passy, Le Grenadin, Le Camelia, Le Fouquet’s Europe, and Le Poivrier among others.
+Prior to working at the Alain Ducasse au Plaza Athénée, he worked at the Restaurant Alain Ducasse on Poincare street, L’Auberge de la Truite, Le Toit de Passy, Le Grenadin, Le Camelia, Le Fouquet’s Europe, and Le Poivrier.

 Type Of Food Contemporary French cuisine

-The Corian seats were comfortable and came with a built in place for a small bag which we both took advantage of for hand items.
-There was a wood framed fireplace at the opposite end of the dining room and a striking light feature hanging from the ceiling in an archipelago of crystal drops.
+The Corian seats were comfortable and came with a built in place for a small bag which we both took advantage of.
+There was a wood framed decorative fireplace across the room from the entrance and a striking light feature hanging from the ceiling in an archipelago of crystal drops, our favorite decorative touch in the restaurant.
+Swiss chard was the single decoration on our table in addition to the art as dinnerware, silverware, and glassware of the meal service.

-The graphic designs were by Philippe David, china was by Jaune de Chrome, glassware by Riedel, flatware by Christofle and Béard, curtains by Edmond Petit, carpets by Andrew Hartley (Hartley of Paris), lighting by Ets Panavision, and my favorite, the chandeliers, were by Swarovski.
-The new uniforms were designed by couturier George Feghaly.
+The graphic designs were by Philippe David, china was by Jaune de Chrome, glassware by Riedel, flatware by Christofle and Béard, curtains by Edmond Petit, carpets by Andrew Hartley (Hartley of Paris), lighting by Ets Panavision, and the chandeliers, were by Swarovski.

 Reviewers Article by Elena del Valle